 Ultimately, a lender just wants to be certain you can afford to make your repayments if you obtain a mortgage.

-Inovayt Finance Broker, Justin Coughlin says it’s important to keep in mind that, “the way self-employed income is assessed varies greatly from lender to lender and therefore the outcome of an application can be drastically different depending on which lender it is submitted to.
+Inovayt Senior Mortgage Broker Melbourne, Justin Coughlin says it’s important to keep in mind that, “the way self-employed income is assessed varies greatly from lender to lender and therefore the outcome of an application can be drastically different depending on which lender it is submitted to.
 For this reason, an experienced broker who knows different lender policies is crucial to the success of an application.”

 With all of this in mind, there are some things you can do before you even see a broker to ensure you’re in the best possible financial position.
 We explore these below.